Be SunSmart Everywhere

 - Wear protective clothing & swimsuits and thickly-woven fabric hats with wide brims – avoid caps where the neck & ears are exposed

-- Buy SunSmart garments & apparel… – look out for CANSA’s swing tags (right) & SunSmart Choice logo (top right) on clothing, hats & summer fun accessories.
+- Buy SunSmart garments & apparel… – look out for CANSA’s swing tags (below) & SunSmart Choice logo (top right) on clothing, hats & summer fun accessories.

 Educate & Protect Children